mia2mia/audioeventdetector/README.md

 ```sh
 $ python model_lstm.py
 ```
-The best model from training will be saved under weights directory.
+The best model from training will be saved under WEIGHTS directory.